 People who are pregnant, people who have an addiction to illicit drugs and people who have breathing difficulties are generally not recommended to receive nitrous oxide.
 For everyone else, nitrous oxide is a very safe sedative.
 Some people do report having a mild sense of nausea after being administered nitrous oxide, but this is generally remedied by simply lowering the amount of nitrous oxide in the nitrous oxide/oxygen mix the dentist administers.

-If anxiety is keeping you from visiting the dentist, a minor psychological discomfort could be exposing you to major health issues.
+If anxiety is keeping you from visiting the dentist, especially for replacing missing teeth and improving your smile with implants, a minor psychological discomfort could be exposing you to major health issues.
 Dentists have many different ways to help you calm down before procedures and nitrous oxide is only one of them.
 For most people, however, it is such a safe and reliable way to provide lowered anxiety levels that it is almost a given that your dentist will offer it to you.
 Remember: the anxiety you feel about going to the dentist is something the dentist can actually help you with once you get the courage to sit down in the chair.